Lindi Ortega

 At the end of 2010 and beginning of 2011, Ortega toured extensively as a backup singer for Brandon Flowers, the lead singer of the Killers, in support of his solo album, Flamingo.
-The tour included dates in the United States, the United Kingdom, Germany, France, Italy, Spain and Mexico, as well as televised live performances on The Tonight Show with Jay Leno, Jimmy Kimmel Live!, Later ... with Jools Holland and at Abbey Road Studios.
+The tour included dates in the United States, the United Kingdom, Germany, France, Italy, Spain and Mexico, as well as televised live performances on The Tonight Show with Jay Leno, Jimmy Kimmel Live!, Later... with Jools Holland and at Abbey Road Studios.
 There were also a number of festival dates in the United States and Europe, including Coachella, T in the Park and Oxegen.

 On February 7, 2012, Ortega was nominated for two Juno Awards – New Artist of the Year and Roots & Traditional Album: Solo.

 On June 14, 2012, Ortega's album Little Red Boots was named as a longlisted nominee for the 2012 Polaris Music Prize.
 In June 2013, her album Cigarettes & Truckstops was longlisted for the 2013 Polaris Music Prize.

 In July 2014, Ortega was nominated for two Canadian Country Music Association Awards – Female Artist of the Year and Roots Artist of the Year.
 Her album, Tin Star was also nominated for Album Design of the Year.

 Personal life and career beginnings

-Lindi Ortega is from Toronto, Ontario, Canada.
+Lindi Ortega was born on May 28, 1979 and is from Toronto, Ontario, Canada.
 She is of Mexican-Irish descent.
 She was 17 when – after picking up the guitar that hung on the wall of the family home – she wrote "Faded Dress", which she has said was "the first in a long line of heartbreak songs".
 It was about her first boyfriend dumping her the day before the prom.
 "I wrote about the dress hanging in the closet, that never got worn.
 It was sad, but I thought it would be better the next year.
 But nobody asked me."

 Ortega spent years trawling around record labels as the Toronto scene dubbed her "Indie Lindi".
 In 2008, she signed to major label Interscope, releasing one EP before they directed their resources into something more conventionally radio-friendly.
 Ortega remembers "singing my heart out for suits with BlackBerries.
 Your emotions are all over the place – and they're staring at the ceiling."

 After a decade of making ends meet by working in pizza places and fleamarkets, in 2011, she signed to Last Gang.

 In 2017, Ortega married Daniel Huscroft.
+They divorced in July 2023.

 In 2018, Ortega revealed that she has suffered from body dysmorphic disorder.